psaisan/CARTMAN/README.md

 If you use CARTMAN in your work, please reference it as follows:

-Saisan, P., & Glass, C. (2024). **CARTMAN: Co-occurrence Analysis of Repeating Transcription-factor Motifs And Networks** (Version 0.0) [Computer software].
-GitHub.
-Retrieved from [https://github.com/psaisan/CARTMAN](https://github.com/psaisan/CARTMAN)
+Saisan, P., & Glass, C. (2024).
+CARTMAN: Co-occurrence analysis of repeating transcription-factor motifs and networks (Version 0.0) [Computer software].
+GitHub. https://github.com/psaisan/CARTMAN

 ### BibTeX Entry